-Chad is one of the most unknown and fascinating countries in the world, a destination for safari enthusiasts and unconditional lovers of adventure who already know other parts of the African continent and want to go a little further, and live an old trip experience of safari, in an authentic Africa where tourism has not emerged.
+Chad is one of the most unknown and fascinating countries in the world and Zakouma National Park is a destination for safari enthusiasts and unconditional lovers of adventure who already know other parts of the African continent and want to go a little further, and live an old trip experience of safari, in an authentic Africa where tourism has not emerged.
 Zakouma National Park, considered widely as one of the most important protected areas not only in Chad, but throughout Africa.

 In this 9 day trip to Zakouma we will visit one of the most important protected areas not only in Chad, but in all Africa.

 Zakouma National Park is characterized for having two marked rainy and dry season.
 The rainy season goes from June to November and during these months the area of the park is mostly flooded making impossible the visit to the Park.

 The dry season includes from November to May.
 In the first months of the dry season, the landscape remains green, temperatures are pleasant and wetlands and rivers overflow with water.
 From February onwards, the landscape becomes yellowish, dry and dusty, temperatures rise and the water level drops or disappears.
 It is in this season when the observation of wildlife is fascinating because mammals. reptiles and birds are concentrated in the few waterholes that remain.